 Farther eastwards along the coast, you come to Albufeira Marina.
 The central location of this marina, with one half of the Algarve at the prow and the other at the stern, make it the obvious choice for those who want lively nightlife, or to observe rock formations and marine life.

 As for Vilamoura Marina, the largest in Portugal, what can we say?
 Where should we start?
-Perhaps by mentioning the six consecutive awards as Best Marina in Portugal.
-Or the TYHA 2015/2016 Best International Marina award that sums up perfectly what sailors and boat owners said with their votes: this is the best of the best marinas in the world.
+Perhaps by mentioning the nine consecutive awards as Best Marina in Portugal.
+Or the TYHA 2015, 2016, 2017, 2019 and 2020 Best International Marina award that sums up perfectly what sailors and boat owners said with their votes: this is the best of the best marinas in the world.

 Apart from its marinas, the Algarve has 6 more nautical tourism support facilities, offering more than 3,960 moorings.
 Set sail for the pleasure harbours in Portimão, Olhão and Vila Real de Santo António, the pleasure docks in Portimão and Faro or the Bartolomeu Dias Quay in Portimão.